 Jinkō is designed for full integration into the conventional R&D process.
 Investigators can test a range of treatment regimens on virtual populations designed to mirror eligible patient groups.
 The impact of any single variable (in the regimen or in the population) can be studied without the constraints associated with real-world trials.

-The screenshot below shows some of the steps to building an in silico trial of non-small cell lung cancer patients with KRAS mutations.
+For example, jinkō allows to build an in silico trial of non-small cell lung cancer patients with KRAS mutations.
 Different treatment regimens and patient characteristics (such as age, weight or mutation status) are selected and applied to the virtual study.

 By adopting the industry standard SBML model storage and communication format, jinkō can access a wide range of existing models to complement its own model library.
 The platform design encourages collaboration among R&D teams supporting a given project.